Linconjoe/Full-Stack-Project-Tracker/README.md

-# Interactive Web Application Project Guide
+# Full-Stack Project Tracker

-This repository hosts the technical components for an interactive web application designed to track and manage project progress and expenditures.
-While the application currently displays data for a 1990 GMC Sierra engine swap and MPFI conversion, this README focuses on the architecture and operational aspects of the web application itself, providing guidance on setup, execution, and troubleshooting.
+This repository hosts a full-stack web application designed to track and manage project progress and expenditures.
+While the application's current dataset is for a 1990 GMC Sierra engine swap, this project serves as a demonstration of technical skills in web development, database management, and data visualization, and is easily adaptable for tracking any type of project.

 ## ⚙️ Technical Stack

 The application is built using the following technologies:

-* **Backend:** Python (Flask framework)
+-   **Backend:** Python (Flask framework)
-* **Database:** SQLite3
+-   **Database:** SQLite3
-* **Frontend:** HTML, CSS (Tailwind CSS via CDN), JavaScript (Chart.js for visualizations)
+-   **Frontend:** HTML, CSS (Tailwind CSS via CDN), JavaScript (Chart.js for visualizations)
-* **Development Environment:** Visual Studio Code (VS Code)
+-   **Development Environment:** Visual Studio Code (VS Code)

 ## 🚀 Getting Started